-NUR 200 CONCEPTS OF CAREER MOBILITY

-PREREQUISITE: MTH 116 or higher, BIO 201, BIO 202, and ENG 101
+NUR 200 NURSING CAREER MOBILITY ASSESMENT 6 Hrs.
+PREREQUISITE: MTH 116 or higher, BIO 201, BIO 202, and ENG 101 and acceptance to the Nursing Program

 This course is designed to provide LPN mobility students self-directed opportunities to prepare for placement into the third semester of the ADN program.
 Emphasis is on assessment and validation of selected theory, process, and skills covered in NUR 102, 103, 104, 105, and 106.
 Upon successful completion of assessments, students are eligible for entry into NUR 201.
 Students who successfully complete this course are awarded 15 non-traditional hours at the completion of the LPN mobility curriculum.